zyang91/zyang91/README.md

 ![](images/banner.jpg)

 ## Zhanchao Yang
-**I am seeking PhD or other research opportunities in geography (GIS), urban planning, and transportation after graduating from the University of Pennsylvania in 2026.
+**I am seeking a PhD or other research opportunities in geography (GIS), urban planning, and transportation after graduating from the University of Pennsylvania in 2026.
 Any opportunities would be greatly appreciated.**

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=zyang91.zyang91)